 If your goal is to buy another property, you may have to explain to your new lender (when asked about the old loan still on your credit report) that you sold the property through a wrap-around mortgage.
 In some cases, the underwriter will ask the new buyer (or loan servicing company) to send a brief letter verifying that the property was sold through a wrap-around mortgage and a new party is responsible for the payments going forward.
 Note: in some cases, although someone is making the payments on the loan, and the amount of the payment covers the expense of the loan payment, having the loan will affect your debt to income ratios.
 This can push some buyers below the current lending thresholds.
 Each individual is treated differently and getting another loan on a new property is certainly not guaranteed.
 So you’ll need to check with a mortgage banker to find out how your individual situation will be treated.

-Another option for sellers using a wrap-around mortgage who would like to buy another property, is to ask us, Dallas VIP Realty, to find a property for you that is available through the Mortgage Payment Assignment Program or one of the other forms of owner financing.
+Another option for sellers using a wrap-around mortgage who would like to buy another property, is to ask us, Dallas Houses for Cash, to find a property for you that is available through the Mortgage Payment Assignment Program or one of the other forms of owner financing.

 Question: What kind of buyer will buy the property?